sboesen2/Alzheimers-Prediction-with-Machine-Learning/README.md

 4. **Feature Expansion**
     - **Current Status:** Limited to current features; additional features could provide more value to users.
-    - **Desired Enhancement:** Incorporate more GWAS data, additional predictive features, and integrate other machine learning models for comparison.
+    - **Desired Enhancement:** Incorporate more GWAS data, and additional predictive features, and integrate other machine learning models for comparison.
     - **How You Can Help:** Data engineering, feature engineering, and machine learning expertise to expand the feature set and explore alternative models.

 5. **Deployment and Scalability**